alexk99/the_router/conf_options2.md

 ### ipoe subsc username

 Configures IPoE subscriber's username.
 The username will be used in RADIUS packets.
+The command can only be used in the startup section of a configuration file.

 	ipoe subsc username format "<field>[:<field>]..." [delimiter ":"]